 - Searches for “how to change your mindset” increased by 50%

 - Searches for “loving myself” increased by 36%

 - Searches for “how to become more confident” increased by 32%

-According to Pinterest, 80% of their predictions for 2021 were realized.
+According to Pinterest, 8 out of 10 predictions in 2022 were realized.
 So, they’re pretty good at forecasting trends.
 After all, another reason why people turn to Pinterest is to plan for the future.

-Using data for the period between October 2019 and September 2021, they identified in their Pinterest Predicts 2022 report that the following trends will increase in 2022.
+Using data for the period between September 2020 to September 2022, they identified in their Pinterest Predicts 2023 report that the following trends will increase in 2023.
 These Pinterest trends can help you plan campaigns or develop new products to suit the needs of consumers:

 21. Trans and Nonbinary Topics Are Getting More Popular